DS-567/Educational-8-bit-CPU-SoC-/README.md

 ## Features

-- Variable clock speed.
+- Variable clock speeds.
 Programs can be run in two modes:
   - Single step mode - clock is controlled with a push button.
   - Auto mode - a variable 555 timer clock (~1Hz up to 1KHz) or a fixed 1MHz oscillator.